microsoft/pxt-microbit/docs/projects/v2-morse-chat.md

 ► Touch the gold logo at the top of your @boardname@ (it looks like a pig snout 🐽) on the simulator.
 You'll notice that a second @boardname@ appears.
 💡 If your screen is too small, you might not be able to see it.

-► Touch the 🐽 again to send messages!
+► Touch the 🐽 again to send messages to Sky 🐖
 **Press** to send a dot.
 **Long press** (count to 3!) to send a dash.